meviru/meviru.github.io/README.md

 ## About Me

-I have almost around 4 years of experience in IT industries working with different technologies.
+I have almost 7+ years of experience in IT industries working with different technologies.
 I have worked on several technologies like Angular, Vue.js, Ionic Framework, WordPress, PHP, Magento, CakePHP, Laravel, etc.

 ▶ Expertise:<br>
 ✅ HTML, CSS, JavaScript, jQuery, SCSS, Bootstrap<br>